Assisted Living vs Group Home Living Options Analyzed

 As you contemplate an upcoming relocation for you or for a loved one, you may be exploring residential options that also offer additional support for your health and daily living needs.
 Most likely, you have already discovered that assisted living and group homes are two of your choices.
 To help you in this process, the following highlights these types of senior living communities as well as shares some questions to think about as you explore these options and other senior living opportunities.

-Group Homes Features
+What are Common Group Homes Features

 • These living facilities tend to be substantially smaller than assisted living facilities.
 Although the number of residents in a group home may vary by state, the population of these alternatives to larger facilities is usually between 5-20 people.